AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 The second is approval delays.
 When invoices sit in a queue because the single approver is travelling, in meetings, or simply overloaded, and payment terms are missed as a result, the approval workflow is already a bottleneck.
 That bottleneck gets worse, not better, as invoice volumes grow.

 The third is a near-miss.
-Payment redirection scams cost Australian businesses AU$152.6 million in 2024, according to the National Anti-Scam Centre, a 66% increase from the prior year.
+Bank account change fraud cost Australian businesses AU$152.6 million in 2024, according to the National Anti-Scam Centre, a 66% increase from the prior year.
 For most businesses, the near-miss arrives before the actual loss: an invoice with changed bank details that was approved and almost paid before someone noticed.
 That moment is the point at which the approval workflow gets redesigned, not because it was planned but because it had to be.

 The fourth is scale.
 When a business moves from 20 invoices per week to 80, the manual judgement that a single approver applies to every invoice becomes a liability.
 The person reviewing 80 invoices per week is not reviewing each with the same attention as one reviewing 20.
 The control degrades at volume even if the process stays the same.